Responsible Sourcing of Conflict Minerals

 In the U.S., the Dodd-Frank Wall Street Reform and Consumer Protection Act (“Dodd-Frank Act”) requires public companies to file annual reports with the U.S. Securities and Exchange Commission beginning in May 2014, disclosing whether or not they are using 3TG originating from the Covered Countries.

 We believe it is essential to establish validated, conflict-free sources of 3TG within the Covered Countries so that these minerals can be procured in a way that contributes to economic growth and development in the regions.
-We believe a widespread withdrawal from trade with the Covered Countries by US companies should be avoided.
+We believe a widespread withdrawal from trade with the Covered Countries should be avoided.
 We aim to partner with governmental organizations, industry groups and non-governmental organizations to achieve a workable solution.